Annual Scholarship Program

 A grant to the Graduate Center of History at the City University of New York is awarded to a graduate student writing a dissertation on a topic in American history.
-The 2012 recipient is Nora Slonimsky who is researching aspects of print culture from the American Revolution through the Age of Jefferson with a focus on the ways that political publishing mediums interacted with the developing democratic philosophies.
+The 2013 recipient is Roy Rogers who is researching Politics, Law and Denominational Competition in the Chesapeake. this gift is presented in honor of Presidential Professor emerita Carol Berkin.

 Omohundro Institute of Early American History and Culture at the College of William and Mary, Williamsburg, Virginia

 A grant to the Omohundro Institute of Early American History and Culture at the College of William and Mary in Williamsburg, Virginia supports a fellowship in historical editing.
 The fellowship offers a talented young graduate student the opportunity to build upon the skills that she or he has acquired as an Institute editorial apprentice during the academic year.
 The fellowship supports his or her continued editorial work throughout the summer following the apprenticeship and thus makes a significant contribution to the Institute’s ability to maintain the high standards for which all of its publications—the William and Mary Quarterly and book manuscripts—are known.